 Finding natural make-up is a bit more of a challenge.
 I’ve seen people make their own blushes (with beet powder) and lipsticks (with various micas) and even mascara – but my few attempts at this were nothing to write home about.
 I am using pure mica as a highlighter and eye shadow on a few occasions when I need that glamorous look.

-- On a daily basis, instead of foundation, I opt for Beauty by Earth’s Tinted Moisturizer with Sunscreen, it makes the skin look just sun-kissed.
-For evenings, I use Tarte foundation.
+- On a daily basis in the summer, instead of foundation, I opt for Beauty by Earth’s Tinted Moisturizer with Sunscreen, it makes the skin look just sun-kissed.
+When the sun is not out, I love to use Kosas Tinted Face Oil Foundation.
+For evenings when I want fuller coverage, I use Tarte foundation.

-- For cheeks, I use Tarte Amazonian Clay Blush.
+- For cheeks, I use The pressed powder set by Kosas or Tarte Amazonian Clay Blush.

-- For lipstick, I go for wonderfully creamy Tarte lipsticks, but on a daily basis, I just go with my handmade lip balm tinted with pinkish/brownish mica mix.
+- For lipstick, I go for wonderfully creamy Kosas Weightless Lip Color Lipsticks or Tarte lipsticks, but on a daily basis, I just go with my handmade lip balm tinted with pinkish/brownish mica mix.

 - For mascara, I opt for Milk.

 - Pre-wash: Hair growth serum (handmade with aloe vera juice, glycerine infused with hair growth-promoting herbs, rosemary and cedarwood essential oils); on occasion an Ayurvedic herbs and oils hair pack (you can read about my hair routine in more depth)

 - Clean shampoo and conditioner (either make my own or get ready-made clean and organic herbal hair care from Starwest Botanicals)

 - Apple Cider Vinegar hair rinse (1 part of ACV to 4 parts of water) leaves hair nice and shiny, as it lowers the pH